 --enable-magic-quotes=yes --enable-bcmath=yes

 There are many ways to install Apache.
 I'll give you the method I use.
-It's probably not the method most people would recommend to you, but it works great for me so this is how I do it.

 CC="gcc" \